 It need not be a company, it could even be an internship at a research lab or with a professor.

 Speaking of professors, this brings us to the next aspect of your profile that universities pay close attention to – research work.
 Any kind of research work, projects, conferences, workshops, or paper presentations – will be supremely helpful.
 The more prestigious the journal that you’re published in, the better.

 Finally, you have two sets of essays to think about.
 The SOP is your Statement of Purpose and typically three Letters of Recommendation or LoRs.

 Right from University Shortlisting, SOP, LOR, Application Reviews till Visa Counselling.
 Galvanize has your back.Find our how

-A statement of purpose is a one – one and a half page essay that you write with the aim to distinguish yourself from other the applicants.
+A statement of purpose is a one-one and a half page essay that you write with the aim of distinguishing yourself from other applicants.
 A statement of purpose (also called a letter of intent or a research statement) introduces your interests and experience to the admissions committee.

 For more professionally-focused graduate programs, your statement of purpose will primarily discuss how your pursuit of this professional program relates to your past experiences, and how you will use the skills from the program in your future career.

 A statement of purpose for grad school is also where you sell the admissions committee on why you belong in their program specifically.
 Why do you fit there, and how does what they offer fit your interests?

 Your letters of recommendation are the only time you have to get other people’s professional opinion about you.
 Letters of Recommendation-LoR work for you when they present you in the best possible light, showcasing your skills and abilities.